DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/SETUP/SETTING-PROFILES/Customer-purchase-order.md

 **Update confirmed ship date**  |	Similar to **Simulate delivery dates**, updates the **Confirmed ship date** and **Confirmed receipt date** on the sales order header, which are also used in the Customer purchase order acknowledgement.
 Confirmed dates are only updated when **Delivery date control** is not set to _None_. | Yes/No
 **Sales origin**  | If the target Sales order's **Sales origin** should be set to a specific value, select here.
 If field **Sales origin** is received in the import file, the staging value will be used to set the target Sales order's **Sales origin**. | EDI
 **Suppress add new address**  | Not applicable to staging records that have **Store code** populated, only applicable where the staging header's address fields are used to create the new sales order.
 When the staging header's address can't be found against the customer and **Suppress add new address** is set to _Yes_, a new address will not automatically be added to the customer and used on the sales order - the staging record will error instead. | Yes/No
+**Skip error lines**  | Ability to set if lines with below errors should be skip when processing the record.
+The sales order will still be created, without these error line(s). <br> The error lines will still be included in the outbound Customer purchase order acknowledgement with POA code mapping for 'Line item - error'. <br> Supported error scenarios: <br> • Item not found <br> • Item stopped for sales orders <br> • Sell by date in the past
 <ins>**Purchase agreement**</ins>   |   |
 **Agreement classification**	  | Select the agreement classification used when blanket orders are created **Strip field delimiter**       |	Specify the delimiter used to identify a release order	Some of the trading partners use a slightly different PO number on the Blanket order compared with the Release order.
 An example of a Blanket order PO number is 0005055365-0000, they will then send four releases with the number 0005055365-0010, 0005055365-0020, 0005055365-0030 and 0005055365-0040.
 In the template the strip field delimiter would be set to “-“, it should then find the applicable sales agreement by using the number before the delimiter.